cnnoka01/Splunk-Projects/README.md

 # Web Server Operations Dashboard

 Welcome!
-The goal of this project is to build a Web Operations Dashboard that gives an overview of the servers' activity while demonstrating SPL skills, from simple searches to creating rich visualizations.
+The goal of this project was to build a Web Operations Dashboard that gives an overview of the servers' activity while demonstrating SPL skills, from simple searches to creating rich visualizations.

 ---
 # Step 1: Importing the data into my local Splunk instance.